 Overnight the Burren

-May 27 After a full Irish breakfast, we will stop at the Poulnabrone Dolmen, one of Ireland’s most famous iconic archaeological sites, the oldest dated megalithic monument in Ireland.
-But before we leave this unusual area, we can visit the Burren Centre, with an exceptional audio-visual presentation of the Burren, taking us back to the time when this entire area was under the sea!
-Once on the road, a short ferry trip across the widest part of the River Shannon will bring us closer to Killarney where we will be spending two nights.
+May 23 A leisurely morning after a full day yesterday… then on to the Poulnabrone Dolmen, one of Ireland’s most famous iconic archaeological sites and the oldest dated megalithic monument in Ireland.
+But before we leave this unusual area, we can visit the Burren Centre, with an exceptional audio-visual presentation of the Burren, taking us back to the time when this entire area was under the sea.
+Once on the road, a short ferry trip across the widest part of the River Shannon will bring us closer to Killarney where we will be spending three nights.
 Hopefully there will be enough time for you to meander around the town.

 1st Overnight Killarney

 2nd Overnight Killarney

-May 29 After a leisurely breakfast at John King's place, we shall have to leave Killarney behind.
+May 26 After another delicious breakfast at John King’s place, we will have to leave Killarney behind.
 Yet we still have some wonderful plans for this our last day.
-Back on the road, we'll head up toward Shannon.
+Back on the road, we’ll head up toward Shannon.
 Bunratty Castle is one of the finest surviving examples of a 16th c.
-Irish tower house, furnished with the authentic medieval furniture.
-Adjoining the castle is a charming historical village from the 1800's, where animals are tended, bread is baked, milk is churned, walls are whitewashed and roofs are thatched.
+Irish tower castle, furnished with the authentic medieval furniture.
+Adjoining the castle is a charming historical village from the 1800’s, where animals are tended, bread is baked, milk is churned, walls are white-washed and roofs thatched.
 It’s a favorite place not only for foreign visitors, but for the Irish themselves.
-You will feel transported in time...
+You will feel transported in time…

 Overnight near Shannon Airport

-May 30 Return flight to the states.
-We hope you can join us on another one of our unique Celtic Journeys to mystical, magical Ireland.
+May 27 Return flight to the states.
+We hope you can join us on our unique Celtic Journeys to the Emerald Isle.
 You will not regret it.

 COST OF TRIP $2825 including airfare (shared occupancy)